 edge arrow inclusion: Predicate

-Icon
+Icon (VertexIconFunction)

-and VertexImageShaperDemo
+UnicodeLabelDemo and VertexImageShaperDemo for examples.

 Non-rectangular image shaping

-to extract tne non-rectangular shape from each image.
+FourPassImageShaper to extract tne non-rectangular shape from each image.
 This

-effect is demonstrated in the VertexImageShaperDemo
+effect is demonstrated in the VertexImageShaperDemo where you can see that the

 edge arrow placement and the shape pick range both conform to the non-rectangular opaque part of the images.

-Changing the functions that PluggableRenderer
+Changing the functions that PluggableRenderer uses is very simple:

 PluggableRenderer pr = new PluggableRenderer(); VertexStringer vs = ... pr.setVertexStringer(vs); pr.setEdgeShapeFunction(new EdgeShape.QuadraticCurve());

-shows how to use these various functions to
+The PluggableRendererDemo shows how to use these various functions to

 customize your visualization.
-Also see the PluggableRenderer
+Also see the PluggableRenderer Javadoc

 for more information.